 China has announced the plan to build the highest ski resort near Lhasa, the capital of Tibet.
-The new resort is expected to topple the world's current highest one, which tops 4,516m and is located in China's Jade Dragon Snow Mountain near the ancient town of Lijiang in Yunnan Province.
+The new resort is expected to topple the world's current highest one, which tops 4,516m, and is located in China's Jade Dragon Snow Mountain near the ancient town of Lijiang in Yunnan Province.

 At an average elevation of 4,500m (14,700ft), Tibet is abundant in snow-capped mountains and glaciers.
 Its majestic peaks and natural scenery have long attracted fervent visitors, extreme sports lovers and touring skiers who climb some of the highest peaks and then ski down.

 With unique natural resources, Tibet has its advantages in developing winter sports culture.
-Nyima Tsering, the deputy director of Sports Bureau of Tibet, said that it's of significance to build a ski resort here because it will help younger generations learn the basics of winter sports before attempting to deal with the surrounding peaks.
+Nyima Tsering, the deputy director of the Sports Bureau of Tibet, said that it's of significance to build a ski resort here because it will help younger generations learn the basics of winter sports before attempting to deal with the surrounding peaks.

-To boost the training of Tibetan talent and develop the resort, the Sports Bureau of Tibet has signed a contract with China's Heilongjiang Province in the north-east of the country.
+To boost the training of Tibetan talent and develop the resort, the Sports Bureau of Tibet has signed a contract with China's Heilongjiang Province in the northeast of the country.
 The province is home to the country’s largest ski resort, Yabuli, which has a vertical drop of 1,200m (3900ft) and is open from mid-November to March.

 Want to see the grand peaks in Tibet?
-Just write to and let us tailor a trip based on your interests, a trip that is bound to be an unforgotten experience of a lifetime!
+Just write to and let us tailor a trip based on your interests, a trip that is bound to be an unforgettable experience of a lifetime!